-\textbf{Metrics:} We employ the following metrics to evaluate the performance of different systems. \begin{itemize} \item[\textbullet] \textbf{Test accuracy}: In each round, we measure the accuracy of the global model on the test set with different baselines.
-For FedSwitch(-SL) and our system, we use the global teacher model for testing. \item[\textbullet] \textbf{Time cost}: We record the total time taken to achieve target test accuracy on different systems, which includes the time for computation and communication. \item[\textbullet] \textbf{Communication cost}: The communication cost for transmitting models and feature batches (if any) to between entities achieve the target accuracy is also recorded. \end{itemize}
+\textbf{Metrics:} We employ the following metrics to evaluate the performance of different approaches. \begin{itemize} \item[\textbullet] \textbf{Test accuracy}: In each round, we measure the accuracy of the global model on the test set with different baselines.
+For FedSwitch(-SL) and \method, we use the global teacher model for testing. \item[\textbullet] \textbf{Time cost}: We record the total time taken to achieve target test accuracy on different approaches, which includes the time for computation and communication. \item[\textbullet] \textbf{Communication cost}: The communication cost for transmitting models and feature batches (if any) between entities to achieve the target accuracy is also recorded. \end{itemize}